Skip to navigation Skip to content

 • ABSTUDY

-• Assistance for Isolated Children (AIC) Scheme (Additional Boarding Allowance) students, or
+• Assistance for Isolated Children (AIC) (Additional Boarding Allowance) students, or

 • YA

-• who meet the definition of an FTB child aged 0 - 15 or 16-19 years and in full-time secondary study
+• meet the definition of a Family Tax Benefit (FTB) child aged 0 - 15 or 16-19 years and in full-time secondary study

-• who are regular care children and whose parent(s) have verified rent recorded
+• are a regular care children and whose parent(s) have verified rent recorded

 Are there any other dependants in the family to be included in the family pool?